 The words that follow “The reason is that” comprise the explanation, so the phrase superfluous: “In some countries, genetic parenthood is the fundamental prerequisite for the application of family law.”

 12. “His past history indicates that you should not count on him to adhere to his future plans.”

 This sentence opens and closes with redundant phrases; history is always in the past, and plans are always in the future: “His history indicates that you should not count on him to adhere to his plans.”

-17 Responses to “12 Tips for Clipping Unnecessary Words”
+17 thoughts on “12 Tips for Clipping Unnecessary Words”